-One of my goals, this year, is to get this term into Wikipedia!
+What is Art interior design?
+It is all about private art commissions.
+Since 2006, as artist, decorator and founder of Tailored Artworks and The Mural Shop, I’ve been surprised by clients saying they never knew anything like private art commissions were available to them!
+What has caused this?
+One of my longterm goals is to get Tailored Art into Wikipedia.
 Why is commissioning art no longer the norm?
-Why has art become the expression of only the artist and not the buyer?
-Many people have told me over the years that they haven’t bought art because it doesn’t relate to them and, that the gallery atmosphere or the perceived risks involved in buying or investing in art, feel intimidating.
+Art has become the expression of only the artist and not the buyer; why?
+Many people have told me over the years that they haven’t bought art because it doesn’t relate to them and, that the gallery atmosphere or the perceived risks involved in buying or investing in art, feels intimidating.
+Why?

 In layman’s terms, what happened to the art world?